Fees for international students

 Fee payments and HECS-Help

 HECS-HELP is available to eligible Australian citizens and permanent humanitarian visa holders who are enrolled in a Commonwealth Supported Place (CSP).
 If you are a Permanent Resident or New Zealand citizen, you must pay your student contribution amount at enrolment.

 The University has a range of scholarships available to domestic undergraduate students.
-The MCM offers an array of scholarships available for current undergraduate students.
+The Conservatorium offers an array of scholarships available for current undergraduate students.
 Selection is generally based on academic merit or financial need, and determined through consultation with Heads of Schools, year level coordinators, teaching staff and the Dean of the Faculty.